 As you might have seen, we’re on a bit of a snorkelling tip lately, fishing out some of the best spots close to home.

-As with many outdoors activities in Western Australia, the further you head out – the better it gets, and if you’re heading up north towards the coral coast anytime soon, Turquoise Bay is an absolute must-do.
+As with many outdoors activities in Western Australia, the further you head out – the better it gets, and if you’re heading up north towards the coral coast anytime soon, Turquoise Bay in Exmouth is an absolute must-do.

 Regularly voted as one of the best beaches in Australia, let alone just this state, Turquoise Bay is your gateway to the famed Ningaloo Reef.

-Long, white sandy beaches roll into some of the most crystal clear waters in the country, laying home to vibrant coral garden beds easily accessed just a short swim off the beach.
+Long, white sandy beaches roll into some of the most crystal clear waters in the country, home to vibrant coral garden beds easily accessed just a short swim off the beach.

 Part of the Cape Range National Park, it’s a relatively short drive from the main township of Exmouth, itself a 14-hour drive (or two hour flight) from Perth.